How the Japanese Came to Love Grilled Beef (ASIAN 258)

 There are, of course, the usual suspects in our story: the Meiji reformers (1868-1912) and the American occupiers (1946-1952).
 This food puzzle, though, requires introducing a new set of actors.
 Ethnic Koreans, stranded in post-war Japan, had a starring role in this tale of dietary transformation.

 But we are getting ahead of ourselves.
 Let’s back up for a moment, to the late nineteenth century.
-As you read on Monday, the Meiji reformers were hell bent on getting Japan on the fast track to modernization.
+As you read on earlier, the Meiji reformers were hell bent on getting Japan on the fast track to modernization.
 This meant changing a lot about Japanese society and embracing novel ways of doing things – and, of course, getting people to consume new foods.
 Meat -- and particularly pork -- was among them.
 Sometimes, the pork turned up in the ramen (“Chinese soba”).
 But other times, it surfaced in Japanese interpretations of German dishes.
 Take tonkatsu, or pork cutlets breaded in panko.
 Yes, it’s often served on a bed of rice and consumed with chopsticks.
 But it’s a dead ringer for its ancestor: Schnitzel.

 Tonkatsu also has a cousin.
 Heard of hambāgu ハンバーグ?
 It’s a loan word from the German, not the American (I mean English).
 Hambāgu comprises pork, beef, and panko.
 Don’t confuse it with pure beef hamburger (hambaga).
 The bun-sandwiched patty came later, with the Yankees.
 Hambāgu, in contrast, is older.
 You can serve it with rice, miso soup, and chopsticks.
 Some cookbooks classify hambāgu as washoku (Japanese-styled cuisine) rather than yōshoku 洋食 (foods of recent Western origin).